StijnPrent/ai-voice-agent-backend/docs/vapi-websocket.md

    - The array is mandatory, even when returning a single result.
    - `toolCallId` must match the ID Vapi sent in the webhook.
-   - `result` should be a single-line string; stringify objects yourself and strip newline characters.
+   - `result` should contain the raw JSON payload returned by your tool handler (objects are supported).

 ## 5. Manage Call Lifecycle
 1. When the telephony provider signals that the call ended, close the Vapi WebSocket connection.